Sunday, December 23, 2012

 Kamrupi literature

 ''Kamrupi literature'' is the literature written in the Kamrupi language.
-The Kamrupi is eastern most Indo-European language which literature flourished during first millennium A.D to 18th century.
+The Kamrupi is ancient eastern most Indo-European language which literature flourished from first millennium A.D.
 This article primarily deals with some of the literature from Kamarupa and adjoining areas written in Kamrupi.

 The earliest Kamrupi literature was unwritten and consisted of nursery songs, pastoral ballads sung by cowherds, songs of boatmen, songs describing the twelve months, songs for propitiation of the goddess of small-pox (Sitala) and wedding songs.
 Naturally the composition and language of these songs and ballads differed somewhat from district to district.
 Those collected and published by the University of Calcutta in the first volume of the work known as "Asamiya Sahityar Chaneki" were not necessarily the ones current throughout the kingdom of Kamarupa.
 Grierson published, in the journal of the Asiatic Society of Bengal, a version of the "Kanya Baromahi Geet" current in northern Bengal towards the end of the last century.
 This very song is still current in Assam in a somewhat varied form.
 It is quite possible that when northern Bengal was a part of Kamarupa the same version of the song was current throughout Kamrup, Goalpara and Rangpur.
 The mantras or incantations uttered to exorcise ghosts, to cure snake-bites or to perform feats of sorcery as well as the wise sayings or aphorisms ascribed to Daka Purusha belong to this category of unwritten literature.
 The late Pundit Hem Chandra Goswami thought that the aphorisms of Dak were first reduced to writing about 800 A.D.
 Some of these aphorisms refer to trading on the Arracan coast when the sea stretched from the southern slopes of the Garo Hills.
 It can therefore easily assign Daka to a very early period.
 He belonged to the village of Lehi-Dangara in the Barpeta district.